devseed-ph/devseed.ph/index.md

 Reach out at [devseedph@gmail.com](mailto:devseedph@gmail.com)

 All donations are tracked (and can be anonymized / hashed on request) - you will see exactly where your money went.
-We'll put up a section for this on our website soon.
+We'll put up a donation analytics section on this website soon.

 ## FAQ